Suicide Risk Is Higher In First Year After Deliberate Self-Harm

 Self-harm with a firearm is associated with highest suicide risk in the following month

 NEW YORK, NY (March 21, 2017)—New findings suggest that American adults who survive deliberate self-harm are at increased risk of suicide in the first year after such an event, indicating a need to direct clinical interventions in the critical 12 months following such episodes.
-The suicide risk is greatest in the month immediately following a self-harm attempt using a firearm, according to a study from researchers at Columbia University Medical Center (CUMC), New York State Psychiatric Institute, and colleagues.
+The suicide risk is greatest in the month immediately following a self-harm attempt using a firearm, according to a study from researchers at Columbia University Irving Medical Center (CUIMC), New York State Psychiatric Institute, and colleagues.

 Results of the study were published today in American Journal of Psychiatry.